 There is beauty in truth, even if it’s painful.
 Those who lie, twist life so that it looks tasty to the lazy, brilliant to the ignorant, and powerful to the weak.
 But lies only strengthen our defects.
 They don’t teach anything, help anything, fix anything or cure anything.
 Nor do they develop one’s character, one’s … Continue reading There Is Beauty in Truth, Even If It’s Painful José Harris

-Knowledge … Knowledge Our mind contains beliefs.
+What Are Morals?
+The Argumentative Theory of Human Reason Close Pop-up all posts in this chapter Knowledge … Knowledge Our mind contains beliefs.
 We don’t know how these beliefs are stored, but it does not matter for my purposes here.
-One point to note, though, is that beliefs are not stored in the form of spoken/written language.
-These beliefs may be true or false.
-Knowledge is the true beliefs and is … Continue reading Knowledge and Information ** Knowledge and information are different substances
+One point to note, though, is that beliefs are not stored in the form of … Continue reading Knowledge and Information ** Knowledge and information are different substances

-Construct steel arguments: We often employ a straw argument to help win a disagreement when we should use a steel argument.
-Straw Arguments You may be familiar with the concept of a strawman argument, often referred to as a straw man.
-To be gender-neutral, I call it a straw argument.
-When we argue with someone … Continue reading Construct Steel Arguments Not Straw Ones We need to learn to argue more effectively to get at the truth
+Eat with Others Ask Questions ** Close Pop-up all posts in this chapter Construct steel positions: We often employ a straw position to help win a disagreement when we should use a steel one.
+Straw Positions You may be familiar with the concept of a strawman position, often referred to as a straw man.
+To … Continue reading Construct Steel Positions Not Straw Ones We need to learn to argue more effectively to get at the truth

-Do we listen, to confirm what we already think or do we listen in order to reply?
+The Mind Is a Fire to Be Kindled The Fourth Industrial Revolution Close Pop-up all posts in this chapter Do we listen, to confirm what we already think or do we listen in order to reply?
 Or do we listen to discover something new?
-Do we enter into a conversation with a willingness to learn rather than the intent to persuade others to accept our views?
-Are we willing to learn?
-Are we willing … Continue reading Learn to Listen and to Tell the Truth Do we listen, to confirm what we already think or do we listen in order to reply?
+Do we enter into a conversation with a willingness to learn … Continue reading Learn to Listen and to Tell the Truth Do we listen, to confirm what we already think or do we listen in order to reply?

-Tell the truth: Everyone lies.
+Show Respect Listen to Ignite Thinking Close Pop-up all posts in this chapter Tell the truth: Everyone lies.
 Some big lies, some small lies.
 Most of the time, individual lies do not matter; they are small and inconsequential.
 But larger, more public, persistent lies distort our view of the world and are dangerous.
-Many people tell little lies about the same thing throughout their lives.
-They tell lies … Continue reading Tell the Truth Lies distort the world
+Many people … Continue reading Tell the Truth Lies distort the world